-Mitchell, who is a former security guard and who was unknown to police before this, was also named as a person of interest in a May 27 double homicide that occurred inside a sushi restaurant on Royal Oak in Burnaby.
-A motive for these homicides has not been established, police say.
+Mitchell, a former security guard not previously known to police, was also named as a person of interest in a May 27 double homicide inside a sushi restaurant in Burnaby.
+A motive for those homicides has not been established, police say.

-Mounties announced during a press conference Wednesday morning that Mitchell was believed to be in possession of a high-powered Mossberg Maverick rifle with a scope, and he was considered emotionally unstable, Mounties announced in a press confe.
+Mounties announced at a press conference Wednesday morning that Mitchell was believed to be in possession of a high-powered Mossberg Maverick rifle with a scope, and that he was considered emotionally unstable.

 Mitchell's van was located at 216th Street, just north of 132nd Avenue.